-The efficiency of the filter in arresting particulate matter in atmospheric air was determined by means of two tests of the L and M types, as described in Table 2, with the filter clean.
-Following these, the efficiency of the filter in arresting Cottrell precipitate was measured by means of two N-type tests, after which was begun the process of loading the filter with a mixture of four percent of cotton lint and 96 percent of Cottrell precipitate, by weight, separately dispersed in the air stream.
-The lint used for this purpose was No. 7 cotton linters previously ground in a Wiley mill with a 4-millimeter screen.
-At suitable periods as the loading progressed, the efficiency of the filter was determined using Cottrell precipitate in outdoor air.
-Pressure drops were recorded at intervals during the test.
+The efficiency of the filter in arresting particulate matter in atmospheric air was determined by means of two tests of the L and M types, as described in table 2, with Following these, the efficiency of the the filter clean. filter in arresting Cottrell precipitate was measured by means of two N-type tests, after which was begun the process of loading the filter with a mixture of four percent of cotton lint and 96 percent of Cottrell precipitate, by weight, separately dispersed in the air stream.
+The lint used for this purpose was No. 7 cotton linters previously ground in a Wiley mill with a four-millimeter screen.
+At suitable periods as the loading progressed, the efficiency of the filter was determined using Cottrell precipitate in Pressure drops were recorded at intervals outdoor air. during the test.
 The dirt-loading was continued until the pressure drop increased to approximately 0.50 inch W. G. The efficiency was again determined with Cottrell precipitate and then with atmospheric air as the aerosols.